edpackard/checkout-java/README.md

 This failure occurs because we've only stubbed out the class that's being tested (CheckoutImpl).
 Your job is to add the 'guts' to that class, so that this test will pass!

+### Bonus points

+If you've gotten this far, well done!
+But if that was a bit too easy, here are a few enhancements you might want to consider:

+* Checkout is a Java interface, but its implementation is a Java class.
+We could also define an interface for the Item class -- this would allow us to define other kinds of items with additional fields.
+* The Checkout class allows you to add item ids to the basket individually, but the original problem definition shows an example where a list of items is accepted.
+So add another method that takes a collection of items ids and adds them all to the basket.
+* You could also make the method accept a variable number of arguments -- see [Java varargs](https://www.baeldung.com/java-varargs) for more details.
+* The CheckoutImpl#getTotal method computes the total each time you call it.
+Make it save the total to a new field the first time, then just return that field every time it is called afterwards.
+*